gcky/etl-project-website/user-docs.md

 **N.B.** You will **not** be able to change the type of a column if the column has missing/invalid values.
 Refer to the *Missing Data* section for ways to deal with missing values.

+<a class="anchor" id="clean-edit-column-date"></a>

-##### Date format string
+### Date format string

-When changing a column to type datetime64, you can specify a format string, this will make sure that Iodine will interpret the date values correctly.
-Date strings format in Iodine is the same as Python's `strftime`, documented [here](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior).
+When changing a column to type datetime64, you can specify a format string, this will make sure that Tungsten will interpret the date values correctly.
+Date strings format in Tungsten is the same as Python's `strftime`, documented [here](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior).
 Here are some commonly used directives:

 <table>
 <tbody><tr class="headerRow"><td>Directives</td>